Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Related Work

 The imputation/interpolation schemes in the models discussed above can lead to excessive computations and unnecessary noise particularly when missing rates are quite high.
-Our model is designed to circumvent this issue by representing sparse and irregular time-series as a set of observations. \cite{horn2019set} develop SeFT with a similar idea and use a parametrized set function for classification.
+Our model is designed to circumvent this issue by representing sparse and irregular time-series as a set of observations. \citeauthor{horn2020set} \cite{horn2020set} develop SeFT with a similar idea and use a parametrized set function for classification.
 The attention-based aggregation used in SeFT contains the same queries for all observations to facilitate low memory and time complexity while compromising on accuracy.
 The initial embedding in SeFT contains fixed time encodings while our approach uses learnable embeddings for all the three components (time, variable, value) of the observation triplet.

 The challenge of training in scenarios with limited labeled data still remains.
-In order to address this issue, we turn towards self-supervision in order to better utilize the available data to learn effective representations.
+In order to address this issue, we turn towards self-supervision for a better utilization of the available data to learn effective representations.

-\subsection{Self-supervised learning}
+\subsection{Self-supervised Learning}